ska-sa/spead2/doc/py-recv.rst

    .. py:method:: add_udp_reader(multicast_group, port, max_size=DEFAULT_UDP_MAX_SIZE, buffer_size=DEFAULT_UDP_BUFFER_SIZE, interface_address)

-      Feed data from a UDP port with multicast (IPv4 only).
+      Feed data from a UDP port (IPv4 only).
+This is intended for use with multicast, but it will also accept a unicast address as long as it is the same as the interface address.

       :param str multicast_group: Hostname/IP address of the multicast group to subscribe to
       :param int port: UDP port number